Nomination open: January 9, 2024

 Each year we identify a spectrum of First Readers who have the expertise to recognize literary quality and the judgment to evaluate each book’s contribution to peace.
 Our first readers range in age from their twenties to their seventies.
-They represent a number of ethnic groups, races and religions.
-They are librarians, professors, journalists, former generals and peace activists.
+They represent a number of ethnic groups, races, and religions.
+They are librarians, professors, journalists, former generals, and peace activists.
 They are history and literature majors.
-They had the most difficult job—narrowing the field to the few best books to be sent on to the Final Judges.
+They had to have the most difficult job—narrowing the full field to the few best books to be sent on to the Final Judges.

 Each First Reader is responsible for reading and evaluating six books.
 They are asked to both rate and rank the books using a rubric, to comment on how the books related to the criteria, and to pull quotes that illustrated theme or demonstrated style and language.

 Their recommendations are sent on to the Final Judges, four award-winning writers.
 Our Final Judges read and evaluate the selections and determine which of the many fine books best fit our criteria of a dual focus on peace and high literary quality.
 We then evaluate the comments and rankings of the Final Judges to determine our winners and runners-up.

 We could not be more pleased with the selections these dedicated readers and judges make, and we work to ensure that the books will find their way to homes and libraries throughout the world.